tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **February 6th**
+Morning: carrying on with the shadoow terminal refactor

+📅 **February 5th**
+Morning:
+Continue with the refactor of the shadow terminal...
+Evening:
+Over 8 hours streaming!
+Just continued with the refactor of the shadow terminal.
+Feel like a good sketch of the design is in place, just pair programming with Clippy now.

 📅 **February 4th**
 Afternoon:
 Got a nice little refactor done of the tasks/threads, now everything is passed throguh `Err` and `?`,